 EBags 4pc Classic Set - If you can not tell by now, organisation is my thing!
 Every item I travel with has a spot it "has" to be in.
 Multiple reasons, I may have slight OCD, but also I can not remember the last thing that got left behind on my travels (a jacket in NZ...shh) also when I want something I know exactly where it is.
 These Ebags make life so much easier, along with the Eagle Creek Camera case everything has a "spot".

 TIP: As you can tell by now, I like green?
 Well yes, but it's not my favourite colour.
 This fact is if I see something green lying around when packing up, I own all green things, so it could be mine?
-Bag, camera case, ebags, towel etc little tip that works for me.
+Bag, camera case, ebags, towel etc little tip that works well for me.

 Clothes & Shoes